HiroIshikawa/object-recognizer/README.md

     * The good acceptance ratio is nearly 10e-5.
 Beyond that, it's over training and cascade can become too sensitve to particular features of positive samples.

-The cascade works well in the dark background for now.
-May be we should make the cascade background color configuration to be inverted so that the bright color foregorund cans turning to be dark on the bright background.

-Building benchmarking tools is in progress of designing.

 ## Test Cascade

       `$ python testCascadeRealTime.py {cascade object width} {cascade object height} {scale factor} {minimum neighbors} {webcam frame width} {webcam frame height}`